How does R2-D2 know who obi-Wan Kenobi is?

 - A framework for organizing the complex, sprawling world of security threats

-The pre-order link isn’t available just yet, but you can sign up below and we’ll email you as soon as pre-orders open up.
-You can sign up for just announcements, to be a beta reader, or to hear about other educational content from Adam including courses.
+You can also sign up for updates.
+You can sign up for just announcements or to hear about other educational content from Adam including courses.

 Subscribe for Updates

-Complete the form and click “subscribe” to get Adam’s latest updates about his book, blogs, and new training opportunities.
+Complete the form below to get Adam’s latest updates about his book, blogs, and new training opportunities.